This LCIA arbitration cost calculator estimates the overall cost of LCIA arbitrations automatically.

 - Anticipated expert, witness, management and external costs based on CIArb Costs of International Arbitration Survey (2011).

 - VAT is excluded, and may or may not be applicable.

 - Each party is assumed to split LCIA Administrative Charges and Arbitral Tribunal Fees equally.
 If a Respondent refuses to pay, its counterclaims will not be heard but the Claimant will need to bear the Respondent’s costs (which can then be claimed as costs at the end of the arbitration).

-- A successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.
+- It should be underlined that a successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.
 This possibility is not factored into this model.

 - While care has been taken to ensure robust estimates, the true cost of arbitration will inevitably vary.